kavisha725/fyp_simulation/README.md

 This set up behaves exactly as the personal mobility system should when viewed in terms of the ROS control system.
-It provides an abstraction which takes ROS velocity commands (in the form of vx and vtheta) as inputs and provides Kinect sensor data (from a platform with variable pitch) as output.
+It provides an abstraction which takes ROS velocity commands (in the form of vx and vtheta) as inputs and provides odometry information and Kinect sensor data (from a platform with variable pitch) as output.

 ![](https://raw.githubusercontent.com/kavisha725/fyp_simulation/master/pics/fyp_sim_robot.png)